HACP/DataScienceReviewLibrary/README.md

 > Can we define a quantity which will measure, in some sense, how much information is “produced” [by such a process], or better, at what rate information is produced?
 [A Mathematical Theory of Communication, Shannon (1948)](https://people.math.harvard.edu/~ctm/home/text/others/shannon/entropy/entropy.pdf)

 Data Science leverages models to convert raw data into (actionable) information.
 How much information is encoded in the data at hand is a great starting question.
 In this section we introduce the concept of entropy in the context of information theory.
 Then we discuss the challenges with continuous and mixed distributions and implement a method to estimate entropy and mutual information for mixed distributions.
+We consider the relevance matrices, a matrix buitl from the pair-wise mutual information from a data set and explore the behavior for different MI thresholds [link](http://groups.csail.mit.edu/medg/ftp/butte/masters.pdf).

 - [wiki](https://github.com/HACP/DataScienceReviewLibrary/blob/main/wiki/InformationTheory.md)
 - [python library](https://github.com/HACP/DataScienceReviewLibrary/blob/main/code/src/InformationTheoryMetricsLib.py) and [tests](https://github.com/HACP/DataScienceReviewLibrary/blob/main/code/test/InformationTheoryMetricsLib_test.py)
 - [jupyter notebooks](https://github.com/HACP/DataScienceReviewLibrary/blob/main/code/notebooks/Mutual%20Information%20Test.ipynb)

 ### Dimensionality: Volume and surface area of n-balls; Curse of Dimensionality

-#### What de we mean by _dimension_?
+#### What do we mean by _dimension_?

 In physics, one definition of _degrees of freedom_ for a general mechanical system is the following:
 > The number of degrees of freedom of a system is the number of independent variables that must be specified to define completely the condition of the system [Reference0](https://www.researchgate.net/publication/239538229_On_the_Computation_of_Degrees-of-Freedom_A_Didactic_Perspective/link/0deec5349199f10f5b000000/download).